 - Cameroon achieved its independence on January 1, 1960, from French-administered UN trusteeship.

-- The currency of Cameroon is Central African CFA franc
+- The currency of Cameroon is the Central African CFA franc

 - Cameroon has the tallest mountain in West Africa – Mount Cameroon.